 It is important to understand that these screening tests do not give a definitive answer as to whether your baby does have Down's syndrome - they just give a risk.
 If this risk is deemed to be high, a diagnostic test can be done prenatally to determine if a developing baby actually does have Down's syndrome or not.

 There are two main prenatal diagnostic tests that can be done: amniocentesis and chorionic villus sampling.
 However, these diagnostic tests do carry a small risk of miscarriage.
-See separate leaflets called Prenatal Screening and Diagnosis of Down's Syndrome, Amniocentesis and Chorionic Villus Sampling for more details.
+See separate leaflets called Down's Syndrome Screening (Prenatal Screening), Amniocentesis and Chorionic Villus Sampling (CVS) for more details.

 Down's syndrome may be suspected shortly after birth because of the typical features that a baby with Down's syndrome has (see above).
 Diagnosis is confirmed by genetic tests to look at the karyotype of your baby.
 This is essentially their genetic make-up.
 It involves your baby having a blood test.
 The chromosomes in their blood can then be examined to look for an extra chromosome 21.